 Easy Homemade Plain Bagels

-Why You’ll Love This Bagel Recipe
+Why You Will Love This Bagel Recipe

 Instant yeast – I love using instant yeast because it’s quick, reliable, and easy to work with.
 It gives the dough a beautiful, even rise without any fuss, so you get consistent bagels every time.